chrissy-martin/team-profile-generator/README.md

 ## Testing:

-run "npm test" to run tests on the constructors.
+run "npm test" in Node.js to run tests on the constructors.

 ## Questions: